fiercewrench/Computer-Vision/README.md

 # Computer-Vision

-This is the course projects for Computer Vision at Georgia Tech
+These are the course projects for Computer Vision at Georgia Tech